 The state of Georgia has a rich musical heritage that that has produced pioneers and superstars in almost every genre, including Ray Charles, Johnny Mercer, James Brown, Alan Jackson, Otis Redding, Little Richard, Gladys Knight, TLC, The Allman Brothers Band, Blind Willie McTell, R.E.M., the B-52’s, Brenda Lee, Amy Grant, Trisha Yearwood, Usher and many more.

-The museum features interactive exhibits, Music Factory children’s wing, special events & concerts, research library and jam-packed Music Store.
-Near the museum is the life-size bronze statute of Otis Redding, Rose Hill Cemetery, where original Allman Brothers Band members Duane Allman and Berry Oakley are buried side-by-side, Sidney Lanier Cottage and H & H Restaurant, with its soul food, jukebox and music-memorabilia covered walls.
+The museum features interactive exhibits, Music Factory children’s wing, special events & concerts, research library, and jam-packed Music Store.
+Near the museum is the life-size bronze statue of Otis Redding, Rose Hill Cemetery, where original Allman Brothers Band members Duane Allman and Berry Oakley are buried side-by-side, Sidney Lanier Cottage and H & H Restaurant, with its soul food, jukebox, and music-memorabilia covered walls.

 Learn about the self-guided Music History Tours at the Athens Welcome Center and pick up a free copy of Flagpole for live music listings.
 Weaver D’s Fine Foods serves up soul food under the slogan “Automatic for the People,” which R.E.M. borrowed for the title of its 1992 album.
 The Grit has gained fame for its vegetarian fare, best-selling cookbook and loyal following among musicians.

 Soak up the sounds of the city along the brick-lined streets of Savannah, birthplace of America’s greatest lyricist, Johnny Mercer, who penned “Moon River,” “Jeepers Creepers,” “That Old Black Magic” and hundreds more.
 The Savannah Historic District features 2.2 square miles of history, restaurants, antique shops, boutiques and a bustling nightlife.